No Depression (album): Promotion and reception

 After the lawsuit with Tenenbaum, Farrar and Tweedy received the rights to their first three albums (including No Depression), which were previously held by Rockville.
 In 2003, Uncle Tupelo remastered and re-released No Depression with six bonus tracks through Legacy Records, a Sony Music label.
 Among the bonus tracks were cover versions of the Flying Burrito Brothers' "Sin City", the Carter Family's "Blues Die Hard", and The Vertebrats' "Left in the Dark".
 The liner notes for the re-release featured an article written by Mike Heidorn about Uncle Tupelo's early days and the creation of No Depression.
 Upon re-release, AllMusic referred to the album as "Uncle Tupelo's landmark opening salvo", praising its "undeniable electricity" and remarking that it brought "new life" to the fusion of country and punk rock.
 Rolling Stone critic Tom Moon lauded "the band's impressive songwriting range", but noted that the bonus material was "pleasant but inconsequential".
-Pitchfork gave the re-issue an 8.4 rating out of 10, proclaiming "No Depression is a significant record".
+Pitchfork gave the subsequent 2014 re-issue an 8.4 rating out of 10, proclaiming "No Depression is a significant record".

 No Depression is cited by RealNetworks as one of the most important albums in the alternative country genre.
 This was partly due to the success of the alternative country periodical No Depression, which took its name partly from the album.
 Due to the impact of the album on alternative country, "No Depression" is sometimes used as a synonym for the genre.
 AllMusic critic Jason Ankeny noted that the album helped the band "kick-start a revolution which reverberated throughout the American underground".
-In 1999, Spin listed the album at #63 in their rankings of the "Top 90 Albums of the 90s".
+In 1999, Spin listed the album at number 63 in their rankings of the "Top 90 Albums of the 90s".

+In 2020, Paste named No Depression the 12th best album of 1990.
+Staff writer Saby Reyes-Kulkarni wrote: "The exuberance in the performances is so striking, it’s as if you’re listening to the sound of your own youth whooshing by in a flash.
+Mixing punk with country was hardly new when Uncle Tupelo caused a sensation with their signature hybrid of the two forms—cowpunk acts like The Blasters, Rank and File, Rubber Rodeo and The Meat Puppets had blazed that trail a decade earlier—but production courtesy of then-upstart alternative-rock producers Paul Q. Kolderie and Sean Slade helped position Uncle Tupelo within the zeitgeist."